China copper demand weaker than expected in 2015, but stimulus to help -state research firm

-HONG KONG (Reuters) - Chinese demand for copper has been weaker than expected so far in 2015, but will pick up in the second-half as government stimulus measures boost orders from factories, a state-backed research firm said.
+HONG KONG, April 21 (Reuters) - Chinese demand for copper has been weaker than expected so far in 2015, but will pick up in the second-half as government stimulus measures boost orders from factories, a state-backed research firm said.

 Yang Changhua, senior copper analyst at Antaike told Reuters the research company had cut its consumption growth forecast to 5.7 percent in 2015 from the 6.3 percent predicted earlier.